wessberg/GlobalObject/README.md

 # GlobalObject [![NPM version][npm-image]][npm-url]
-> A package that returns a reference to the global object, depending on the current execution environment.
+> A package that shims and returns a reference to the global object, depending on the current execution environment.

 ## Installation
 Simply do: `npm install @wessberg/globalobject`.

-## Usage
+## Usage - in code

 ```typescript
 import {GlobalObject, GlobalObjectIdentifier} from "@wessberg/globalobect";